 - Associations which do not comply with ESFA requirements, will not be allowed to affiliate.

 As from 01 December 2012 the CRB merged with the Independent Safeguarding Authority (ISA) and is now known as the Disclosure and Barring Service (DBS) - Associations with the old form will be able to use these up to 28 February - ESFA will soon commence issuing to new DBS Forms.

 At County or District level, all those in the role of coach, manager, first aider, welfare officer, referee, official driver or other official in regular contact with players in representative teams are required to complete an Enhanced FA DBS disclosure.
 It is the responsibility of each Association to ensure this procedure is completed.

 DBS disclosures are not portable between organisations.
 A DBS Disclosure completed through a school procedure will not be accepted by ESFA for the role of Welfare Officer.

-On completion, DBS forms should be returned with your original identification documents to Martin Duffield at 52 St Mark's Road, Dudley, West Midlands, DY2 7SD or ESFA Offices Please send your documents by recorded or special delivery and they will be returned to you in the same way, usually within 24/48 hours.
+On completion, DBS forms should be returned with your original identification documents to Martin Duffield at 52 St Mark's Road, Dudley, West Midlands, DY2 7SD.
+Please send your documents by recorded or special delivery and they will be returned to you in the same way, usually within 24/48 hours.

-The charge for an FA Enhanced DBS check is currently £15.30 and ESFA recommended best practice is renewal after 3 years.
+The ESFA recommended best practice is for renewal after 3 years.